Indiana police release surveillance video from deadly ambush

 One portion of the surveillance footage showed the suspect crouching behind a parked SUV with his rifle aimed toward the street in "an apparent ambush attempt," police said.

-Responding officers called for backup when the suspect, armed with both an AK-47 and a handgun, began firing at them, the department said.
+Responding officers called for backup when the suspect began firing at them, the department said.

 Evansville SWAT Officer and Detective Kyle Thiry, a seven-year department veteran, eventually took down Freeman, shooting him twice in the chest.
 He was taken to a local hospital, where he died Sunday night.